Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Experiments

-\begin{itemize} \item ``LR with Monte Carlo samples'', where we estimate critical values \revJMLR{by drawing 1000 simulations at each point $\theta_0$ on a fine grid over $\Theta$; we take $C_{\theta_0}$ to be the $1-\alpha$ quantile of the distribution of the LR statistic, computed using the MC sample at each fixed $\theta_0$.
-This approach is often just referred to as {\em MC hypothesis testing}.} \item ``Chi-square LRT'', where we {\em assume} that $-2\text{LR}(\D;\theta_0) \sim \chi^2_1$, and hence take \revJMLR{$-2C_{\theta_0}$} to be the same as the upper $\alpha$ quantile of a $\chi^2_1$ distribution. \item ``LR with $C_{\theta_0}$ via quantile regression'', where we estimate $C_{\theta_0}$ via quantile regression (Algorithm~\ref{alg:estimate_cutoffs}) \revJMLR{based on a total of $B'=1000$ simulations of size $n$ sampled uniformly on $\Theta$.} \end{itemize} \revJMLR{We then construct Neyman confidence sets by inverting the hypothesis tests, and finally assess the conditional coverage of the constructed confidence sets with the diagnostic branch of the LF2I framework (Algorithm~\ref{alg:estimate_coverage} with $B''=1000$).}
+\begin{itemize} \item ``LR with Monte Carlo samples'', where we \revJMLR{draw 1000 simulations at each point $\theta_0$ on a fine grid over $\Theta$ and take $C_{\theta_0}$ to be the $1-\alpha$ quantile of the distribution of the LR statistic, computed using the MC samples at each fixed $\theta_0$.
+This approach is often just referred to as MC hypothesis testing.} \item ``Chi-square LRT'', where we {\em assume} that $-2\text{LR}(\D;\theta_0) \sim \chi^2_1$, and hence take \revJMLR{$-2C_{\theta_0}$} to be the same as the upper $\alpha$ quantile of a $\chi^2_1$ distribution. \item ``LR with $C_{\theta_0}$ via quantile regression'', where we estimate $C_{\theta_0}$ via quantile regression (Algorithm~\ref{alg:estimate_cutoffs}) \revJMLR{based on a total of $B'=1000$ simulations of size $n$ sampled uniformly on $\Theta$.} \end{itemize} \revJMLR{We then construct confidence sets by inverting the hypothesis tests, and finally assess their conditional coverage with the diagnostic branch of the LF2I framework (Algorithm~\ref{alg:estimate_coverage} with $B''=1000$).}

-\revJMLR{Figure \ref{fig:GMM_coverage} shows LF2I diagnostics for the three different approaches when the data sample size is $n=10, 100, 1000$.
+\revJMLR{Figure \ref{fig:GMM_coverage} shows LF2I diagnostics for the three different approaches when the observed sample size \addTwo{(i.e., the number of observations from each unknown $\theta$)} is $n=10, 100, 1000$.
 Confidence sets from ``Chi-square LRT'' are clearly not valid at any $n$, which shows that Wilks' theorem does not apply in this setting.
-The only exception arises when $n$ is large enough and $\theta$ approaches 0, in which case the mixture reduces to a unimodal Gaussian (see bottom center panel of Figure~\ref{fig:GMM_coverage}).
+The only exception arises when $n$ is large enough and $\theta$ approaches 0, in which case the mixture reduces to a \addTwo{{\em unimodal}} Gaussian whose LR statistic has a known limiting distribution (see bottom center panel of Figure~\ref{fig:GMM_coverage}).
 On the other hand, ``LR with $C_{\theta_0}$ via quantile regression'' returns valid finite-sample confidence sets with conditional coverage equivalent to ``LR with Monte Carlo samples''.
-A key difference between the LF2I and MC methods (which both achieve nominal coverage across the parameter space) is that the LF2I results are based on 1000 samples in total, whereas the MC results are based on 1000 MC samples at each $\theta_0$ on a grid (in this example, we use 51 grid points; the gridding approach quickly becomes intractable in higher parameter dimensions and larger scales).}
+A key difference between the LF2I and MC methods is that the LF2I results are based on 1000 samples in total, whereas the MC results are based on 1000 MC samples at each $\theta_0$ on a grid.
+The latter approach quickly becomes intractable in higher parameter dimensions and larger scales.}\\